jenkinsci/slack-plugin/README.md

     slackSend color: "good", message: "Message from Jenkins Pipeline"

-Additionally you can pass attachments or blocks (requires [bot user](#bot-user-mode)) in order to send complex messages, for example:
+Additionally you can pass attachments or blocks in order to send complex messages, for example:

 Attachments: